ac-custom-shaders-patch/inipp/README.md

 **Important:** variables substitution works differently for expressions.
 Strings get wrapped in quotes, missing values turn to `nil`, and if variable is a list, it’ll be passed as a table.
 Also, of course, if expression returns table, it’ll turn into a list.
 If variable has the length of 2, 3 or 4 and consists of nothing but valid numbers, it’ll be passed as a vector (the same table, but with working operators).
 Also, you can create new vectors in Lua using `vec2(x, y)`, `vec3(x, y, z)` and `vec4(x, y, z, w)`.
 Vectors also have methods `vec2(x, y):length()`, `vec2(x, y):normalize()` and `dot(vec2(x, y), vec2(z, w))`.

+Expressions can drop the entire value by using `discard()` function.
+Also, there is a `def(X, Y)` function, returning Y if X is `nil`, great for defining default values.

 <details><summary>Example</summary>

 #### √2